crystallabs/virtualtime/README.md

 As such, `Time` instances always represent specific dates and times ("materialized" dates and times).

-On the other hand, `VirtualTime`s do not have to represent any specific points in time (although they can be set or converted so that they do); they are instead intended for conveniently matching broader sets of values.
+On the other hand, `VirtualTime`s do not have to represent any specific points in time (although they can be set or converted so that they do); they are primarily intended for conveniently matching broader sets of values.
 VirtualTime instances contain the following properties:

 1. **Year** (0..9999)